mozjay0619/HMF/README.rst

 Convenient methods when working with Pandas
 --------------------------------------------

-HMF object, namely ``f`` in our examples, is meant to be used as a single file handler that can be used alone to write and query data easily.
+The HMF object, namely ``f`` in our examples, is meant to be used as a single file handler that can be used alone to write and query data easily.
 The following methods are provided to further this goal of ease of use when ``from_pandas`` is used:

 .. code:: python